Skip to main content

 How Do Biomarkers Translate to Functional Limitations?

-The connection between laboratory values and is a cornerstone of robust ADA documentation for metabolic and endocrine disorders.
+The connection between laboratory values and functional capacity is a cornerstone of robust ADA documentation for metabolic and endocrine disorders.
 While the diagnosis itself is critical, quantitative data from blood panels can powerfully substantiate the severity of the condition and its impact.

 A physician’s letter that integrates objective biomarkers with the patient’s subjective reporting of symptoms creates a more compelling and defensible justification for accommodation.
 The following table illustrates how specific hormonal and metabolic markers can be mapped to functional limitations recognized under the ADA.